Guide to the main cities in Norway

 Norway has a lot of interesting and exciting places to visit!
 Get a quick overview of the main cities in Norway and find exciting things to do!

 Oslo offers an abundance of attractions, shopping options, a flourishing cultural life and has a wide range of great restaurants.
 A hot tip is to get the Oslo Pass while you are visiting this city.
 See all our hotel offers and read more about Oslo HERE.

 Enjoy the scenic Oslofjord on a sightseeing fjord cruise and get an overview of the city and its attractions.

 Bergen is a European City of Culture and its many museums and art galleries are well worth a visit.
 Make sure to get the Bergen Card when you are in Bergen - a practical and reasonable way to explore the " city between 7 mountains".
 Check out our hotels deals and read more about Bergen HERE.

 Experience fjords, mountains and stunning waterfalls by taking a fjord cruise to Mostraumen from Bergen.
 The cruise is available all year round!

 Situated by the Trondheimsfjord, Trondheim is surrounded by lovely forested hills, with the Nidelva river winding through the town.
 It was the first capital of Norway and is still the city where new kings receive their ceremonial blessing.
 Check out our hotel offers and read more about Trondheim HERE.

 If you visit Trondheim, make sure to drop by the Nidaros Cathedral.
 The Cathedral is the northernmost medieval cathedral in the world, and the second largest in Scandinavia.

 Are you looking for something spectacular?
-Do you want to explore the fjords and feel feel like a viking for a few hours?
-The the Lysefjord Safari with RIB boat from Stavanger is the perfect tour for you!
+Do you want to explore the fjords and feel like a Viking for a few hours?
+Then the Lysefjord Safari with RIB boat from Stavanger is the perfect tour for you!

-On an annual basis, Preikestolen welcomes more visitors than any other trekking-destination in Norway!
-And it's no wonders, with the amazing views waiting at the top!
-On the Pulpit Rock Sunrise Hike you even get to experience the sunrise!
+On an annual basis, the Pulpit Rock welcomes more visitors than any other trekking-destination in Norway.
+And it's no wonder, considering the amazing views waiting at the top!
+On the Pulpit Rock Sunrise Hike you even get a chance to experience the sunrise on top.

 Tromsø is called the "Gateway to the Arctic" because it enjoys more Northern Lights than anywhere else in the world.
 The city also has two whole months of Midnight Sun.
 If you want to explore unique nature phenomenas, Tromsø is a "must" to visit.
 See our hotel offers and read more about Tromsø HERE.

-Take a rib boat trip by night from Tromsø to see the Midnight Sun and surrounding nature in all it's glory.
+Join in on a RIB-boat trip by night from Tromsø and explore the Midnight Sun and surrounding nature in all it's glory.
 Icluding a stop at Gåsvær Island.

 Ålesund is known as the art nouveau town with its unique architecture with towers, spires and imaginative ornamentation of house facades. Ålesund offers great opportunities for fishing, boating trips, hiking in the mountains, cycling on idyllic small islands, bird watching or diving.
 See our hotel offers and read more about Ålesund HERE.

 - This might interest you: Cities and places to visit in Norway